Sequential Undergraduate/Graduate Studies (SUGS)

 The ChE graduate admissions committee will evaluate your application early in the summer before the senior year for provisional admission.
 The official application should be submitted one year before the anticipated start date online at, using program code 01552.

-Questions regarding the SUGS program in ChE may be directed to the ChE graduate program office, Susan Hamlin or Professor Robert Ziff.
+Questions regarding the SUGS program in ChE may be directed to the ChE graduate program office, Susan Hamlin.